ChadiEch/tasket-backend/CLOUDFLARE_R2_INTEGRATION.md

 2. Implement proper error handling for upload failures
 3. Use appropriate file naming conventions
 4. Regularly audit your R2 bucket for unused files
+5. Enable public access only if needed for direct file access